sirech/talk-cd-myths-and-realities/presentation.md

 ???

+- declarative instead of imperative
+- resources are artifacts that need to be provisioned (in AWS)
+- tf takes care of the dependencies between resources
 - just to give you a taste, this provisions an ECS Cluster
-- declarative instead of imperative

 ---

 class: center middle

 ![docker](images/docker.png)

+???

+- define an execution environment for an app
+- portable, reusable

 ---